ermlikeyeah/ermlikeyeah.github.io/_posts/2015-06-22-look-up-your-amazon-wish-list-in-a-local-library.markdown

 And that's it.
 Thanks again if you replied last week.
 It was some of those replies that got me thinking about this latest "quick code".
 I apologise again it isn't the neatest and a little looser than last week's, but I didn't have loads of time (and partially on purpose).
 As a little "proof of concept" it does the job.

 As always let me know what you think, good and not-so-good!
-You can post comments below, get me on Twitter at [www.twitter.com/ermlikeyeah](//www.twitter.com/ermlikeyeah), and email at [si@studioofthings.com](mailto:si@studioofthings.com).
+Get me on Twitter at [www.twitter.com/ermlikeyeah](//www.twitter.com/ermlikeyeah), and email at [si@studioofthings.com](mailto:si@studioofthings.com).